sampointer/lumbersexual/README.md

 # Lumbersexual [![Build Status](https://travis-ci.org/sampointer/lumbersexual.svg?branch=master)](https://travis-ci.org/sampointer/lumbersexual) [![Gem Version](https://badge.fury.io/rb/lumbersexual.svg)](https://badge.fury.io/rb/lumbersexual)

 <img align="right" width="158" height="144" src="https://github.com/sampointer/lumbersexual/etc/assets/lumber-156795_960_720.png" alt="Lumbersexual" />
-This gem generates random-enough syslog entries for the purposes of testing syslog throughput, ELK stacks, aggregated logging infrastructures and log index performance.
+Benchmarking tool for the purposes of testing syslog throughput, ELK stacks, aggregated logging infrastructures and log index performance.

+## Introduction
+Lumbersexual provides both a means of generating load in order to test log aggregation infrastructures, and the means of measuring the latency of log ingestion by that infrastructure under load.

+In it's default form `lumbersexual` will generate random-enough syslog entries to generate various types of load for a log aggregation infrastructure: volume, breadth, syslog configuration, indexing performance.

+It can also be used to measure latency in a manner familiar to those who remember Maakit for MySQL.
+This can be used both for benchmarking and, by dint of generating telemetry, as a monitoring component.

+Together these two modes enable a logging infrastructure to be placed under stress, the ingestion latency measured and then the ongoing latency measured and alerted upon.

 ## Requirements